Chamomile is a potent herb with wonderful healing benefits. Learn 10 amazing things to do with chamomile from a sleep-aid to a DIY eye treatment.

 My mom used to put diluted chamomile tea in our bottles as babies to help relieve digestive upset.
 As it turns out, this works great for grown-ups too (minus the bottle of course).
-Chamomile’s active constituent, bisabolol, has anti-inflammatory properties and relaxes the smooth muscle lining of the digestive track.
-Drink chamomile tea after meals to relief belly aches.
+Chamomile's active constituent, bisabolol, has anti-inflammatory properties and relaxes the smooth muscle lining of the digestive tract.
+Drink chamomile tea after meals to relieve belly aches.
 Be sure to cover the tea while brewing, as many of the active compounds are lost in the steam.

 Cooling Eye Treatment

-Chamomile contains natural circulation boosters which can help reduce dark under eye circles.
+Chamomile contains natural circulation boosters which can help reduce dark under-eye circles.
 It can also help calm puffy, tired, or irritated eyes.
 Simply use previously brewed and chilled chamomile tea bags as cool compresses on your eyes.

 Soothing Mouth Rinse

 Chamomile has anti-inflammatory properties and can help soothe mouth ulcers, canker sores, or irritated gums.
 Brew a cup of chamomile tea, cool, and rinse your mouth with it.
 Simple.

 Chamomile is a natural moisturizer and delivers antioxidants deep into the skin where they can help repair and prevent free radical damage.
 I used my fresh chamomile buds to make this homemade rough skin treatment and holy cow I love it! (note: If you don't happen to have fresh chamomile growing in your back yard you can order some here)